tabassumk-analytics/Credit_Card_Fraud_Detection/README.md

 **Overall Conclusion**

-By following a structured, step-by-step process, this project demonstrates a complete fraud detection workflow using two well-known machine learning models.
+This project demonstrates a complete fraud detection workflow using two well-known machine learning models.
 Random Forest Classifier was selected as the final model based on precision and recall trade-offs suitable for real-world business applications.

-**Personal Reflection:**
 This project helped me build and practice end-to-end machine learning workflow skills, including data cleaning, feature engineering, model evaluation, and professional project documentation.
 I learned how to handle imbalanced datasets, how to choose the right model based on business context, and how to structure my work to present professionally on GitHub and for real-world deployment scenarios.